 Poor credit can cause a lot of additional financial problems.
 When you have poor credit, you often pay higher prices for car insurance, rent, and other necessities.
 Of course, you can also expect your credit card company to charge high interest.

-If you have seen the problems associated with bad credit, you may have thought about hiring a credit repair company to help.
+If you have seen the problems associated with bad credit, you may have thought about hiring one of the best credit repair services to help.
 Before you hire anyone, make sure you understand what the companies do and whether you want to pay for those services.